-The 1950's brought organized recreational activities such as baseball, sewing and crafting groups to Sunset Gap and farming practices were improved.
+The 1950's brought organized recreational activities, such as baseball, sewing, and crafting groups to Sunset Gap; Farming practices were also improved.

 The community opened a preschool and began boy/girl scouts in 1964.
-In 1964 the thrift store and home repair mission camps also began.
+The thrift store and home repair mission camps also began that same year.

 The Board of National Missions turned the mission over to the Synod of the South in 1968.

-Food distribution was eased by the opening of the Food Pantry.
+The food distribution program was eased by the opening of the Food Pantry.